10 signs you need to take care of your joints (and what to do about them)

 5. Your joints aren’t very flexible

-A reduced range of motion is a common feature of arthritic joints, and over time, may impede your ability to perform certain tasks or retain your balance.
+A reduced range of motion is a common feature of arthritic joints, and over time, may impede your ability to perform certain tasks or retain your balance.2,3

 6. You’re overweight

-Being overweight strongly increases your risk of developing osteoarthritis, not only due to the increased load on your knees and other weight-bearing joints, but also because excess weight is generally associated with increased inflammation.
+Being overweight increases the onset and development of mild osteoarthritis, due to the increased load on your knees and other weight-bearing joints.2,3

 7. Your work has had an impact on your joints

-People who’ve worked in jobs that subject their joints to repetitive heavy loads have an increased risk of osteoarthritis.
-This issue is particularly relevant for tradies (especially carpet layers), labourers, farmers and removalists, along with others whose work has involved similar activities.
+People who’ve worked in jobs that subject their joints to repetitive movements or heavy loads have an increased risk of mild osteoarthritis.2,3 This issue is particularly relevant for tradies (especially carpet layers), labourers, farmers and removalists, along with others whose work has involved similar activities.

 8. You’ve participated in high impact exercise

-Soccer, rugby, running and netball are all renowned for the heavy load they place on the joints.
+Soccer, rugby, netball and running are all renowned for the heavy load they place on the joints.
 With all that landing on your feet heavily and twisting and pivoting while moving at speed, it’s easy to see why!
-Unfortunately, these high impact sports increase your likelihood of developing joint issues.
-For example, it’s estimated that up to 29% of former soccer players and up to 20% of long-distance runners will experience osteoarthritis.
+Regular participation in high impact sports can increase your likelihood of developing joint issues.5

 9. You have a history of joint injury